quantify-os/quantify-scheduler/docs/user_guide.rst

     }

 The :code:`ScheduleGettable` is set up to evaluate the value of these parameter on every call of :code:`ScheduleGettable.get`.
-This flexibility allows the user to create template schedules that can then be measured by varying any of it's input parameters using the MeasurementControl.
+This flexibility allows the user to create template schedules that can then be measured by varying any of it's input parameters using the :class:`~quantify_core.measurement.MeasurementControl`.

 Similar to how the schedule keyword arguments are evaluated for every call to :code:`ScheduleGettable.get`, the device config and hardware config files are re-generated from the :code:`QuantumDevice` for every iteration.
 This ensures that if a calibration parameter is changed on the :code:`QuantumDevice`, the compilation will be affected as expected.